AdityaDRathore/Test/GUIDE.md

 However, a fundamental challenge has emerged.
 On one hand, we have conversational AIs that are brilliant at reasoning, planning, and structuring logic.
 On the other, we have tools and models capable of analyzing vast codebases, but they can be less refined.
 This creates a frustrating gap: developers are caught between intelligent but context-limited AIs and powerful but less interactive tools.

 This guide introduces the solution: a new paradigm of collaborative AI development.
-By intelligently pairing Anthropic's **Claude** with Google's **Gemini**, we can create a workflow that transcends the limitations of any single model.
+By intelligently pairing Anthropic's **Claude Clode** with Google's **Gemini CLI**, we can create a workflow that transcends the limitations of any single model.
 In this workflow, Claude acts as the **Architect** - the strategic mind that initiates tasks, designs solutions, and manages the development dialogue.
 Gemini acts as the **Analyst**---the deep thinker with a near-infinite memory, capable of scanning and understanding your entire codebase to provide the critical context the Architect needs.

 This guide is your definitive resource for understanding, implementing, and mastering this revolutionary integration.
 We will explore three core philosophies---from simple manual delegation to fully automated orchestration---and provide practical, real-world playbooks to elevate your coding experience and productivity.